• Skip to primary navigation

 Method

-1. In a stand mixer bowl with paddle attachment or large bowl with hand mixer, cream butter, brown sugar, and granulated sugar.
-Then beat in vanilla.
-Be sure to scrape down the sides of the bowl.
+1. In a stand mixer with the paddle attachment or a large bowl with a hand mixer, cream the butter, brown sugar, and granulated sugar until smooth.
+Add the vanilla and mix again.
+Scrape down the sides of the bowl.

 Nutrition